Cisplatinum/Time-series-analysis/README.md

 # Time-series-analysis
-The project report from coursework ECON-233
+This is the project report from coursework ECON-233 (the original R Markdown file is unfortunately lost QAQ